Christmas Pyramid at the Christmas Market in Basel, Switzerland

 By Air – Fly into Basel Euroairport Basel-Mulhouse-Freiburg (BSL) or Zurich Airport (ZRH).

-It is an hour train ride from the Zurich Airport to Basel train station.
+It is a one-hour train ride from the Zurich Airport to the Basel train station.

-By car – If you fly into Zurich and want to take a trip to Basel by car, it is approximately one hour drive.
+By car – If you fly into Zurich and want to take a trip to Basel by car, it is approximately a one-hour drive.

 The Basel train station